top of page

 What Size Can Goldfish Really Get?

 Many people are surprised to discover that goldfish can grow quite large, depending on the species and their environment.
+Goldfish size depends on multiple factors including genetics, food, space, care, and type.
 A common goldfish can reach impressive sizes of 12 to 14 inches in a suitable aquarium.
-Other varieties, such as comet and shubunkin goldfish, can also grow to substantial sizes, further emphasizing the need for a spacious environment.
+Fancy goldfish can grow 6-8 in.
+Other varieties, such as comet and shubunkin goldfish, can also grow to substantial sizes, and require spacious environments.

 One common but misleading stereotype is that goldfish stay tiny as long as they are kept in small tanks.
 While inadequate settings can stunt their growth, providing a healthy and roomy aquarium allows them to reach their full potential.
+Stunted growth can lead to severe health problems, shorter lifespan, and an unhappy fish.
 With proper care, goldfish can live for several years, and some even reach the impressive age of 10 to 20 years.

 Debunking Common Goldfish Stereotypes